Suffolk County Commercial Property Tax Grievances

 When you work with our law firm, an experienced Suffolk County real property tax attorney guides you through each legal step that may be necessary to review and correct your assessment:

-- Commencing an Article 7 tax certiorari or Small Claims Assessment Review (SCAR) proceeding by filing a lawsuit in New York State Supreme Court.
-If you are denied a reduction by the BAR, you must appeal that denial by commencing a certiorari proceeding in New York State Supreme Court.
+- Commencing an Article 7 Tax Certiorari proceeding or a Small Claims Assessment Review ( SCAR ) proceeding in New York State Supreme Court.
+If you are denied a reduction by the BAR, you must appeal that denial by commencing a tax certiorari proceeding in New York State Supreme Court.
 The New York State Department of Taxation and Finance advises that “to pursue this option, you should contact an attorney.”

 How our Suffolk County property tax grievance attorney helps you get relief

-We move quickly to correct your commercial property assessment so it properly reflects market values.
-We thoroughly review the assessment of your property by personally inspecting the property; reviewing public records that include deeds, county tax maps and assessor property record cards; reviewing all pertinent financial data including but not limited to leases and income and expenses (for leased properties), market rental and sales data; as well as the review of existing appraisals, site plans and surveys.
+We move quickly to correct your commercial property assessment so it properly reflects an appropriate value.
+We thoroughly review the assessment of your property by personally inspecting the property; reviewing public records that include deeds, county tax maps and assessor property record cards; reviewing all pertinent financial data including but not limited to leases and income and expenses ( for leased properties ), market rental and sales data; as well as the review of existing appraisals, site plans and surveys.
 Attorney Scott DeSimone has an extensive background in property tax grievance cases and property tax related matters, and has a solid and productive working relationship with the various town assessors.

-When we successfully obtain your Suffolk County commercial property tax reduction, we make application to the appropriate municipal authorities to obtain refunds of the overpaid taxes and corrected property tax bills.
+When we successfully complete your Suffolk County commercial property tax reduction, we obtain an order and judgement from the Suffolk County Supreme Court which orders the reductions in assessment and refund of overpayment of taxes, and then we make application to the appropriate municipal authorities to obtain refunds of the overpaid taxes and corrected property tax bills.

 Work with an efficient Suffolk County commercial property assessment grievance attorney